DerekYang2/FluentDL/README.md

 This project is deployed using MSIX, which installs the application on Windows.
 To install this application, download the first zip from [Releases](https://github.com/DerekYang2/FluentDL/releases).

 ### Easy Installation
 The application may be installed directly using a powershell script located in the zip folder.
 In the root folder inside of the zip, you should see an `Install.ps1` file and other files such as `FluentDL_{VERSION}_x64_MSIX.msix`.

+Right click on `Install.ps1` and press `Run with PowerShell`.

-Open Powershell or CMD into this directory and run the command:
+If that option is not available, open Powershell or CMD into this directory and run the command:

 ```powershell.exe -executionpolicy unrestricted .\Install.ps1```